 - Design a prototype of the Chromecast in four weeks.

-- Solve design and engineering challenges such as size, price, wireless capabilities and temperature with Sketch-to-Scale® solutions.
+- Solve design and engineering challenges such as size, price, wireless capabilities, and temperature.

 - Speed time to market, beating competitors on both market entry and price.